-This next article will be focusing in on one of the biggest clubs in London: Chelsea Football Club.
+This next article will be focusing on one of the biggest clubs in London: Chelsea Football Club.
 They have enjoyed a lot of success since the 2003 takeover of Roman Abramovich, winning the Champion’s League, Europa League, and the Premier League five times.
-A turbulent place to manage, Chelsea has a reputation of bringing in a manger with winning […]
+A turbulent place to manage, Chelsea has a reputation of bringing in a manger with winning being […]

-This next article will be focusing in on one of the biggest clubs in London: Chelsea Football Club.
+This next article will be focusing on one of the biggest clubs in London: Chelsea Football Club.

 They have enjoyed a lot of success since the 2003 takeover of Roman Abramovich, winning the Champion’s League, Europa League, and the Premier League five times.
 A turbulent place to manage, Chelsea has a reputation of bringing in a manger with winning being the most important duty of the position.
 Managers such as Jose Mourinho, Carlo Ancelotti, Felipe Scolari, and Antonio Conte have all managed the club with success, but have been sacked because it wasn’t continuous.

 This summer is going to be especially difficult with UEFA putting a transfer ban on the club, meaning that they cannot buy any players.
 This makes the upcoming season even more difficult, given that both Eden Hazard and Alvaro Morata have both left the club.
 In addition to this, manager Maurizio Sarri has left to take over Italian giants Juventus.
 His replacement is club legend Frank Lampard, a man who is known as one of the best English midfielders of his generation.
 In a managerial role, however, this will be only his second season in charge of a club.